 - Supports and develops the Zen practice of experienced students from across the UK, both personally and by email

-- Supports Zen groups across UK including London, Northamptonshire Kent & Derbyshire
+- Supports Zen groups across UK including London, Northamptonshire, Kent & Mid Wales.

 - Brings noted UK & international teachers to our UK retreats